 - A healthcare professional responds to an ePRO survey and provides relevant clinical and device information.

 Devices intended for patient use, such as insulin pumps or wearable devices, may be best suited for ePRO forms.
 Using ePRO, you can increase the quality of data available for regulatory affairs, enhance the customer experience with your device, and improve the device’s market performance.

-Learn how to quickly set up ePRO to send patient and physician surveys and leverage another way to satisfy your PMCF requirements.
+Learn how to quickly set up ePRO to send patient and physician/HCP surveys and leverage another way to satisfy your PMCF requirements.